DisguisedOwI/Pizza-Bakery-Fram-Bot/README.md

 what you can try then is to replace the images in the pizza folder

 # Virustotal
-it will be false flagged as a trojan.
+it will be false flagged as a trojan

 because it can move your mouse and it takes a screenshot which it uses to find out what the Pizza is